 About

-Iβm especially interested in agentic loops, building experiences, flows, and tools for both developers and non-developers, AI, and event-driven systems.
+I’m especially interested in agentic loops, AI tooling, and event-driven systems.

 Outside of work, you can find me in the mountains, looking for rocks to climb, photo hunting, practicing calisthenics, or spending time with friends.